lol-dungeonmaster/kaggle-agents-2025/docs/index.md

 <h2 id="test-the-runner">Test the Runner</h2>

-<p>The initial two-questions are used to test the agents self-awareness of tools.
+<p>The two initial questions are used to test the agents self-awareness of tools.
 This was particularly problematic for the parallel <code class="language-plaintext highlighter-rouge">fncall_pipeline</code>.
 The goal is to have a parallel operating planner and executor of function calls.
 The function tool definition are tricky to access reliably when nested inside workflow agents like the ParallelAgent.
 In the end I exposed the planner and it’s containing pipeline, then told Gemini where to look.</p>

-<p>My goal is ultimately to make SC2 a more capable assistant in addition to removing existing limits.
+<p>Another objective is to make SC2 a more capable assistant in addition to removing existing limits.
 To that end I also added a Terminology expert to make use of the built-in google-search.
 Meanwhile a user profile expert dynamically extracts preferences and user attributes.
 These two types of data are stored in long-term memory.</p>

 <div class="language-python highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="c1"># Create a session service and run some test queries.
 </span><span class="n">s_svc</span> <span class="o">=</span> <span class="nc">InMemorySessionService</span><span class="p">()</span>